Farama-Foundation/Gymnasium/docs/environments/mujoco.md

 ### Comparing training performance across versions
 The training performance of `v2` and `v3` is identical assuming the same/default arguments were used.

-The training performance of `v2`/`v3` and `v4` is not directly comparable because of the change to the newer simulator, but the results for not Ant and not Humanoids are comperable (for more information see [GitHub Comment #1](https://github.com/openai/gym/pull/2595#issuecomment-1099152505) and [GitHub Comment #2](https://github.com/openai/gym/pull/2762#issuecomment-1135362092)).
+The training performance of `v2`/`v3` and `v4` are not directly comparable because of the change to the newer simulator, but the results for not Ant and not Humanoids are comparable (for more information see [GitHub Comment #1](https://github.com/openai/gym/pull/2595#issuecomment-1099152505) and [GitHub Comment #2](https://github.com/openai/gym/pull/2762#issuecomment-1135362092)).

-The Training performance of `v4` and `v5` is different because of the many changes in the environments, but the Half Cheetah and Swimmer exchibits identical behaviour, Pusher and Swimmer are close (for more information see [GitHub Issue](https://github.com/Farama-Foundation/Gymnasium/issues/821)).
+The Training performance of `v4` and `v5` is different because of the many changes in the environments, but the Half Cheetah and Swimmer exhibits identical behaviour, Pusher and Swimmer are close (for more information see [GitHub Issue](https://github.com/Farama-Foundation/Gymnasium/issues/821)).

 ### Exact reproducibility
-Note: The exact behavior of the MuJoCo simulator changes slightly between `mujoco`  versions due to floating point operation ordering (more information of their [Documentation]( https://mujoco.readthedocs.io/en/stable/computation/index.html#reproducibility)), if exact reproducibility is need besides using the `seed` for expirements the same simulator version should be used.
+Note: The exact behavior of the MuJoCo simulator changes slightly between `mujoco` versions due to floating point operation ordering (more information of their [Documentation]( https://mujoco.readthedocs.io/en/stable/computation/index.html#reproducibility)), if exact reproducibility is need besides using the `seed` for experiments the same simulator version should be used.

 ## Rendering Arguments
-The all MuJoCo Environments besides the general Gymnasium arguments, and environment specific arguments they also take the following arguments for configuring the renderer:
+All of the MuJoCo Environments besides the general Gymnasium arguments, and environment specific arguments they also take the following arguments for configuring the renderer:

 ```python
 env = gymnasium.make("Ant-v5", render_mode="rgb_array", width=1280, height=720)